amamenko/inky-doodle/README.md

 ## Overview

 Inky Doodle is a single-page application (SPA) that illustrates and explores the biological concepts of hybridization and heredity with the use of imaginary species of "Inky Doodles."
+The website also has a [Pokédex](https://www.pokemon.com/us/pokedex/)-like search functionality.
 The website includes a landing page that allows the user to navigate to a Frequently Asked Questions (FAQ) page, a Search Inky Doodle page, a Pedigree Chart page, and a Contact Us page.

 ### Search Functionality